webeet-io/_onboarding/src/content/docs/general/our-principles.md

 >
 > _— Michael Jordan_

 Webeet is built on **collaboration, not competition**.
 We share credit.
 We ask for help.
-We support others without hesitation—because we know that real impact comes from **working together**.
+We support others without hesitation—because we know that impact comes from **working together**.

 Clients don't just hire an individual.
 They work with the entire Webeet squad.
 And that squad only works if everyone is aligned, committed, and invested in each other's success.